iSatishYadav/HelloMVC/PITCHME.md

 Enough talk!
 Show me code, already!

 Note:
 Create an MVC with No Auth.
+Show folder structure.
 Create a Model, Controller then View.
-Do not use Scaffolding yet.

 ---